 Featured Work: Enhancing Equity in Dual Enrollment with the Los Angeles College Accelerator Network (LA-CAN)

 ESG is proud to support the LA-CAN by creating a professional learning community for districts to build stronger relationships with community colleges, advising and advocacy organizations, and interact with their data to develop equity-focused action plans to enhance their dual enrollment offerings and supports.
-In September, ESG lead an application process to identify the first LA-CAN cohort, which include the following:
+In September 2021, ESG led an application process to identify the first LA-CAN cohort, which include the following:

 - Alliance College-Ready Public Schools and Los Angeles Community College District